Arronk/My-Coding-Journey/LogR2.md

 The remainder of the weekly exercises were relatively straight forward.
 The lectures and exercises did not got into a great deal of depth on dictionaries with the difficulty level being pretty easy on the exercises.
 I've got a start on the psets which look pretty fun but i'll probably have to finish them in the morning.

+## Day 59: 15.09.2018

+### Progress: On Fire!

+Finished week 3 psets in MIT last night before going to bed and then finished the pset6 similarities today!
+Really happy smashing my goals before the end of the weekend and also managing to fit the hosting of our monthly freecodecamp meetup today for 4 hours.
+Always good to catch up with the small group and chat all things code!